frankkahl/wav2mp3/README.md

 # wav2mp3

-command line tool for converting all WAV audio files in a folder and all its sub-folders into MP3.
-All files of a supported format are converted, regardless of their file extension.
-Currently a fixed lame quality setting of 5 is used.
+command line tool for converting all WAV audio files in a directory and and optionally in all its sub-folders to MP3.
+Under Windows all external libraries have been statically linked to reduce dependency problems.

+current version: 0.9.0

+1. wav2mp3 --help output:

+        wav2mp3.exe 0.9.0 using lame 3.100 and pthreads: converts all WAV files in passed directory to MP3
+        Usage:
+          wav2mp3.exe [OPTION...] directory

+          -h, --help         print help
+          -v, --version      print version
+          -r, --recursive    recurse through all sub-directories
+          -o, --overwrite    overwrite existing MP3 files instead of creating one with an alternative name not used yet -q, --quality arg  set quality level of MP3 compression (integer between 0 (highest) and 9 (lowest)) (default: 5)
+          -a, --all          try to convert all files, not only those with the extension .wav.
+          -t, --threads arg  number of threads (maximum 4) (default: 4)

-1. Description
+2. Description
-   - command line tool
    - tested under Linux (Ubuntu 18.04)
      and Windows (Windows 7)
-   - root folder is passed as first argument.
    - a WAV file of name "<name>.wav" is converted into an MP3 with the file name "<name>.mp3".
-If such a file already exists the resulting MP3 has the name "<name> (n).mp3" where n is the first index for which not already an MP3 file exists.
-An existing MP3 file is never overwritten.
+If such a file already exists it will be overwritten if the command line option -o/--overwrite is passed.
+     Otherwise the resulting MP3 has the name
+     "<name> (n).mp3" where n is the first index for which not already an MP3 file exists.
-   - uses the lame 3.100 library for MP3 encoding
+   - uses the lame 3.100 library for MP3 encoding (http://lame.sourceforge.net/)
+   - uses cxxopts 2.2.0 for command line processing (https://github.com/jarro2783/cxxopts)
-   - uses as many threads as cores are available
+   - by default uses as many threads as cores are available.
+     This can be changed using the command line parameter -t/--threads
-   - can be interrupted by pressing Ctrl-C
+   - can be interrupted by pressing Ctrl-C or sending SIGTERM
+   - compresion quality can be set via command line (default is 5)
    - supported formats are:
      - PCM:
        - 8, 16, 24, 32 bit integer, mono or stereo